laazi/vibeep/blueprint.md

 *   A counter that increments on each button press.
 *   A button that spans the width of the screen.
 *   The app will beep 10 times when the top timer reaches the target time.
+*   A modern and polished user interface with custom fonts and a light/dark mode toggle.

 ## Implemented Features